 Introduction to the Entity store and BYOD for D365 Finance & Operations

 This is the first post in a 3-part series.
 In this article, I talk about the Entity store and the concepts behind BYOD.
-In Part 2, I will show how to set up BYOD, and in Part 3 I will show how to search the system logs for error messages as a result of BYOD runs.
+In Part 2, I show how to set up BYOD, and in Part 3 I show how to search the system logs for error messages as a result of BYOD runs.

 Before we delve into the mechanics of setting up a BYOD within Dynamics 365 for Finance and Operations (D365 F&O), let us understand the data model in more detail.

 Referring to the above diagram, we see that D365 F&O has 3 data stores: